intel/neural-compressor/docs/source/calibration.md

 > `kl` is used to represent the Entropy calibration algorithm in Intel® Neural Compressor.

-Calibration algorithm is in the tuning space of Intel® Neural Compressor.
-After tuning, a quantization model with the most suitable calibration algorithm will be returned.
+The calibration algorithm is one of the tuning items utilized by Intel® Neural Compressor auto-tuning.
+The accuracy-aware tuning process will select an appropriate algorithm.
 Please refer to [tuning_strategies.md](https://github.com/intel/neural-compressor/blob/master/docs/source/tuning_strategies.md#tuning-space) for more details.

 ## Reference